Accoil Logo

 Works in

-You're paying for Amplitude, Mixpanel, or PostHog.
-But you can't answer basic questions:
+You're paying for Amplitude, Mixpanel, or PostHog — and they work fine.
+You still can't answer basic questions:

 • Which features do your customers actually use?